apache/nuttx/configs/launchxl-tms57004/README.txt

 Status
 ======

   The basic port to the TMS570 is complete.
-Testing is, however, stalled.
-  The TMD570 hardware is big-endian and I have not yet found an ARM toolchain that will support big-endian operation.
+After a few debug attempts, I think I may have damaged my board: The CPU NERROR LED illuminates, JTAG no longer recognizes the part, and can't re-program the FLASH.

 Toolchain
 =========